-Behavior analysis is a field of experimental psychology focused on the environmental influences on behavior.
+Behavior analysis is a field of psychology focused on the environmental influences on behavior.
 This program covers the science of behavior analysis and its application through coursework in conceptual foundations, basic principles, research methods, applied behavior analysis, ethics and professional issues, and an advanced elective course.
 Students may select either an emphasis in basic or applied research and shall receive field and/or laboratory experience commensurate with their emphasis.
 Students will complete a capstone project that involves either an empirical research thesis or a demonstration of the student’s competence at delivering behavior-analytic services.
 Recent projects have included the study of choice behavior in pigeons, the treatment of problem behavior, and teaching self-help skills to children with developmental disabilities.

 The Behavior Analysis Certification Board, Inc® has approved our course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination® to become BCBA’s (nationally) and licensed behavior analysts (in Wisconsin).
 We currently have the only BACB approved course sequence as part of a Master’s Degree program in the state of Wisconsin.
 The BACB® also requires applicants to complete supervised practicum experience.
 The faculty at UWM has developed relationships with local providers to assist students in completing their practicum hours.